rodu30/i18n-kit/README.md

 ### Setting options

-Options for all number styles can be added or changed in three ways:
+Options for all formatter can be added or changed in three ways:

 * passed directly for the individual format (helpful to overwrite global settings - Exception are message options: currently there is no use case where local options could be helpful)
-* globally via constructor (probably standard case):
+* globally via constructor using keys for individual settings (probably standard case):

 ```js
 new I18n(messages, locale, {number: { ... }});
 ```

-* globally via class setter (use this if options are set or changed at a different place in the app than where the class is instantiated, e.g. via user settings - should be avoided because it has side effects on all formatted content):
+* globally via setter (use this if options are set in a different place in the app as where the class is instantiated - should normally be avoided because it has side effects on all formatted content):

 ```js
 const i18n = new I18n(messages, locale);